labring/sealos/docs/4.0/docs/cloud/apps/appstore/appstore.md

 # sealos app store

-sealos app store display image information that stored in sealos registry `hub.sealos.cn`.
+sealos app store displays image information stored in sealos registry `hub.sealos.cn`.

 ![img.png](img.png)

-see [use-sealos-registry.md](use-sealos-registry.md) to get more detail.
+look at [use-sealos-registry.md](use-sealos-registry.md) to get more details.

 ## Create and manage your organization

-At the present stage, we only support creating organization by apply an organization cr yaml.
+Currently, we only support organization creation by applying an organization cr yaml file.

-Here is an example, you can edit this yaml in terminal app in sealos cloud:
+Here is an example, you can edit this yaml in the terminal app in sealos cloud:

 ```yaml
 apiVersion: imagehub.sealos.io/v1